Do Language Models Use Their Depth Efficiently?: Results on Other Models

 \subsection{Do Deeper Problems Use Deeper Computation?}

-Additional residual erasure experiments are shown for Llama 3.1 70B in Fig.~\ref{fig:computation_depth_analysis_more_70b} and for the Qwen 3 series of models in Fig.~\ref{fig:computation_depth_analysis_more_qwen}.
+Additional residual erasure experiments are shown for Llama 3.1 70B in Fig.~\ref{fig:computation_depth_analysis_more_70b}, for the Qwen 3 series of models in Fig.~\ref{fig:computation_depth_analysis_more_qwen} and for OLMo 2 in Fig.~\ref{fig:computation_depth_analysis_more_olmo}.
 Findings for the 70B Llama models are identical to those discussed in Sec.~\ref{sec:deeper}.
 Qwen models use more layers, but they also seem to use a fixed number of layers independently of the computation depth, indicating that they are not building on subresults from previous computation steps.
-This is also consistent with the findings of Sec~\ref{sec:deeper}.
+OLMo seems to have weaker depth dependence than the other models.
+All findings are consistent with Sec~\ref{sec:deeper}.

 We show the depth score on MATH and MQuAKE datasets for Llama 3.1 8B in Fig.~\ref{fig:depth_scores_llama_other} and for the Qwen 3 series of models in Fig.~\ref {fig:computation_depth_analysis_more_qwen}.
 The findings are identical to what we discussed in Sec.~\ref{sec:deeper}.